arivictor/intentional-architecture-in-python/book/4-domain.md

         return self.pricing_strategy.calculate_price()
 ```

 This class can't enforce the credit rules.
 It doesn't understand expiry.
-It doesn't validate that email addresses are actually valid.
-It's a data container, not a domain model.
+It doesn't validate that email addresses are valid.
+It's a data container with no behavior—an anemic domain model.

 We could add validation to the application layer: